Classical mechanics

 eh, weird. complex expression for lagrangian that ends up looking same as classical. well ok

-¶START on Lagrangian being extreme value/minimum physicslagrangian
+¶STRT on Lagrangian being extreme value/minimum physicslagrangiantoblog

 conjugate points; about infinitesimal path, characteristic scale of the problem